 Ava DuVernay said, “Kids like to laugh, but they also like to think.”
 They’ll do a lot of thinking in this movie.
 I left feeling inspired to be more of a warrior, to be a light, and to listen more to my own children.

 Is A Wrinkle In Time okay for kids?

 Whenever I screen a movie, I always watch it from the perspective of “Will my sensitive 8-year-old be able to handle this?”
 From content to images, my husband and I are pretty strict when it comes to what Ayva is exposed to.
 Even a movie like A Wrinkle In Time that we’ve been anticipating has to hold up to our scrutiny.

 The film starts off slow in the beginning in order to really introduce the characters to us.
 While some movies for kids jump right into the action, we get an opportunity to get to know who Meg is and what makes her tick.
 If your child has a difficult time sitting still, the first twenty minutes or so could be a challenge.

-After that, the adventure starts and there are a couple of places where there are sudden, loud noises that could startle a sensitive child.
-The music is amazing, but somewhat ominous during some parts, so that’s another area of concern if your kiddo is easily scared.
+After that, the adventure starts.
+There are a couple of places where there are sudden, loud noises that could startle a sensitive child.
+The music is amazing, but somewhat ominous during some parts.
+That’s another area of concern if your kiddo is easily scared.